masutaka/ci-build-trigger/README.md

 # ci-bundle-update

-Build your CI project with build_parameters "{BUNDLE_UPDATE: true}"
+Build your CI project with build_parameters "{BUNDLE_UPDATE: true}" and more.

 It supports `CircleCI` and `Wercker`.